Selflender logo Back to Data & Guides

 The amount of money you can make through side hustles varies depending on the industry you choose to go into, how much time you put in and how you market your business.

-Self’s survey found that most respondents (36.8%) earned between $100 and $499 per month from their side hustle.
-With the fewest number of respondents (2.3%) earning over $5,000 per month.
+Another survey conducted on behalf of Self found that most respondents (26.7%) earned between $51-$250 per month from their side hustle.
+A small percentage (1.7%) of respondents said they earn over $4,000 per month from their side hustle.

 That’s not to say it isn’t worth trying your own side hustle, though it may be difficult in the initial stages.
 There are plenty of people who turn a simple hobby like crocheting or gardening into something that makes them enough money to cover basic costs and afford some extra luxuries in life.